AudiTranscribe/AudiTranscribe/README.md

 1. Java 17
 2. FFmpeg (Version 4 or later)

-In addition, there are some additional dependencies to install for specific platforms:
+In addition, there are some additional dependencies to install and configurations to set up for specific platforms:

+- **Windows**:
-- **Windows**: The [**WiX Toolset 3**](https://wixtoolset.org/) is needed to generate the AudiTranscribe executable for Windows.
+    - The [**WiX Toolset 3**](https://wixtoolset.org/) is needed to generate the AudiTranscribe executable for Windows.
         - Make sure that the `.NET 3.5` feature is enabled on your Windows device.
 To enable it, follow these steps:
             1. Go to the Control Panel.
             2. Under "Programs", select "Programs and Features".
             3. Choose "Turn Windows features on or off".
 You may be prompted to enter an administrator's password.
             4. In the list of features, choose ".NET Framework 3.5 (includes .NET 2.0 and 3.0)" and then click "OK".
             5. If a popup asks whether to download features, select "Let Windows Update download the files for you".
+    - The [Apache Maven](https://maven.apache.org/) project manager needs to be installed.
+        - Make sure the `JAVA_HOME` **system** environment variable is set to the JDK location.
 - **macOS**: On macOS, the **Xcode Command Line Tools** needs to be installed to make AudiTranscribe run in development.
   You can install the XCode Command Line Tools by running:
   ```